shawnmckinney/apache-fortress-quickstart/README.md

   ```

  * Where `$TOMCAT_HOME` points to the execution env.

- Note: The realm proxy enables Tomcat container-managed security functions to call back to fortress.

 #### 2. Restart tomcat so it can pick up the new jar file on its system classpath.